kubeflow/website/content/docs/pipelines/pipelines-tutorial.md

 The pipeline is defined in the Python file `mnist-pipeline.py` which you downloaded from GitHub.
-When you execute that Python file, it compiles the pipeline to an  intermediate representation which you can then submit to the Kubeflow Pipelines service.
+When you execute that Python file, it compiles the pipeline to an  intermediate representation which you can then upload to the Kubeflow Pipelines service.

 Run the following command to compile the pipeline: